About the award

 Reward and recognition

-Award recipients will be publicly recognized at the annual Celebration of Teaching and receive a $1000 prize.
+Award recipients will be publicly recognized at an annual event and receive a $1000 prize.

 Eligibility